Skip to Content

 10. Dance and busk at the local RNB bar

 Ricky’s Bar is an infamous local RNB bar in Bukit Lawang.
+Beers, dancing, and busking are on the itinerary every Saturday night.

 The bar is very popular with locals, but foreigners are warmly welcomed to join in.
 Many times, locals may try to teach you traditional Indonesian dances.